Fantasy Studios: Studio expansion

 In 1980, Fantasy Records hired a new Studio Director, Roy Segal.
 One of Segal's first initiatives was to the addition of Studio D, as well as upgrading the acoustical treatment and equipment in the existing studios.
 Such upgrades included removing carpet from the studio floors and installing bass traps and tiling for the walls in an effort to acoustically tune the rooms.
 Equipment upgrades included replacing the original consoles in Studios A and C with Neve 8108s and a Trident in Studio B.

 In 1982, Segal was asked to manage the three-year-old Saul Zaentz Film Center, at which point he brought in Nina Bombardier to manage the studios.
 Bombardier started with Fantasy in 1973 as a receptionist, then moved to manage the Record Plant in Sausalito.
 She served as the director of Fantasy Studios from 1982 to 2007.

 In addition to recording music, Fantasy Studios saw clients in the film, television, gaming and audio book industries for additional dialog recording sessions.
 All studios were ISDN-compatible, providing full-frequency audio and real-time connectivity to other recording studios around the world.

 There were two full-time mastering engineers on site: George Horn and Joe Tarantino.
 Over his career, Horn remixed or remastered albums by artists such as Charles Mingus, The Grateful Dead, Creedence Clearwater Revival and Santana.
 Joe Tarantino mastered albums by artists such as Stan Getz, Sonny Rollins, Dave Brubeck, Charlie Parker and Miles Davis.

 Ownership changes and closure

 Concord Records acquired Fantasy in late 2004 and the two labels merged to form Concord Music Group.
 Concord Music Group owned the studios through 2007, at which point the new owners of the Saul Zaentz Media Center, Wareham Property Group, purchased the studios.
 The role of Studio Director was filled by music producer Jeffrey Wood upon Bombardier's departure.
 Staff engineers at the time were Adam Muñoz, Jesse Nichols and Alberto Hernandez.

 In 2018 Wareham Property Group decided to permanently close the studios.

+In 2024, it was announced that the property would be used for various media production after the Zoning Adjustments Board voted Thursday to halt owner Wareham Development’s plan to transform the site into a research and development center.